airscripts/blog/content/posts/life/if-gael-had-turned-back.md

 ## At The Gates Of The Ringed City

 This chapter is called *"At The Gates Of The Ringed City"*, a place where Gael goes during a certain moment in history in order to find what he was looking for: the Dark Soul.
-This special thing would allow him — and an important person to him — to make a painting of a world.
+This special thing would allow him, and an important person to him, to make a painting of a world.
 A new world where people could just... live.
 Yes, live, because the world in which the game is set is full of pain and death.

 Now, we can think about this soul just like something to make also my own painting: not necessarily a new world, but a paintbrush to change something in this one we live in and add something we can call value.
 A deep value.

-So in the last year, I've reached my personal Ringed City — a company that I co-founded and to which I put my dreams, hopes, and effort to make it bloom as the paintbrush we've been talking about a little earlier.
+So in the last year, I've reached my personal Ringed City, a company that I co-founded and to which I put my dreams, hopes, and effort to make it bloom as the paintbrush we've been talking about a little earlier.

 ---